pabtyf3/worldLoom-spec/planning/AI_AGENT_EXECUTION_CONTRACT.md

 ## Fallback Behavior (Important)

-If Codex encounters uncertainty:
+If the agent encounters uncertainty:
 1. Insert a clearly marked `TODO`
 2. Reference the exact spec file and section
 3. Continue implementing unaffected systems

-Codex must **never** invent behavior to fill gaps.
+The agent must **never** invent behavior to fill gaps.

 ---